Here2ServeU/argocd-kubernetes-aws/README.md

 ---

 ## Run the Set Up Using a Bash Shell Script
-- Create a bash shell script and add the content from **infra-setup.sh**.
+#### Create a bash shell script and add the content from setup.sh and cleanup.sh.
 ```bash
 # Create the file and add content.
 touch setup.sh      # Create the setup and add the content below.